 As private sector businesses become increasingly health-conscious and employee-focused, community health educators are becoming a vital part of these organizations as well.
 Working in this area, you'd have the opportunity to identify key workplace community health problems and offer advice to management about how they could improve policies and conditions.
 For example, you may be responsible for creating wellness initiatives or developing company-wide healthy living newsletters.

 Since certified community health professionals are already in high demand across a spectrum of industries, compensation in this field is relatively competitive.
 What is community health's earning potential?
-In 2014, the median salary for a community health educator was $50,430, with the top 10% earning more than $90,000.
+In 2014, the median annual salary for a community health educator was $50,430, with the top 10% earning more than $90,000.
 Many of the top earners in this profession were employed by hospitals and government agencies.
 Notably, the BLS recommended pursuing a formal degree in community health education to maximize your job prospects.